 Source: Robert Reed Burn, Introduction to Nuclear Reactor Operation, 1988.

 In multiplying systems, the absorption of a prompt fission neutron can initiate a fission reaction, l is equal to the average time between two generations of prompt neutrons (at keff=1).
 This time is known as the prompt neutron generation time.

 Prompt Neutron Generation Time (or Mean Generation Time), Λ, is the average time from a prompt neutron emission to a capture that results only in fission.
 The prompt neutron generation time is designated as:

 Λ = l/keff

-In power reactors the prompt generation time changes with the fuel burnup.
+In power reactors, the prompt generation time changes with the fuel burnup.
 In LWRs increases with the fuel burnup.
-It is simple, fresh uranium fuel contains much fissile material (in case of uranium fuel about 4% of 235U).
-This causes significant excess of reactivity and this excess must be compensated via chemical shim (in case of PWRs) or via burnable absorbers.
+It is simple.
+Fresh uranium fuel contains much fissile material (in the case of uranium fuel, about 4% of 235U).
+This causes significant excess of reactivity, and this excess must be compensated via chemical shim (in case of PWRs) or burnable absorbers.

-Owing to these factors (high probability of absorption in fuel and high probability of absorption in moderator) the prompt neutron lives much shorter and prompt neutron lifetime is low.
-With fuel burnup the amount of fissile material as well as the absorption in moderator decreases and therefore the prompt neutron is able to “live”much longer.
+Due to these factors (high probability of absorption in fuel and high probability of absorption in moderator), the prompt neutron lives much shorter, and the prompt neutron lifetime is low.
+With fuel burnup, the amount of fissile material and the absorption in the moderator decreases, and therefore the prompt neutron can “live” much longer.

 Example – Infinite Multiplying System Without Source and Delayed Neutrons